discorporate/flatland/docs/source/schema/lists.rst

 List extends :class:`Sequence` and adds positional naming to its elements.
-Elements are addressable via their list index in :meth:`~flatland.schema.base.Element.el` and their index in the list is reflected in their flattened name:
+Elements are addressable via their list index in :meth:`~flatland.schema.base.Element.find` and their index in the list is reflected in their flattened name:

 Example: